ihsoft/TimberbornModsUnity/Assets/Ladder/StaticFiles/ThunderstorePackage/README.md

 This plugin is currently only supported in the **experimental** version of Timberborn.

+## Shoutout

+A massive shoutout to TheBloodEyes for helping the navigation fix be as optimized as can be!

 ## How to use

 You will find the ladder under the paths tab.